Warshaw Fellow Research Award & Buchter Resident Research Award

 The Warshaw Fellow Research Award and Buchter Resident Research Award were created in 2017 to encourage pediatric trainees to engage in high quality research, provide a mechanism to fund trainee projects, and enhance the research environment at Children's Healthcare of Atlanta.
 Funds may be used for any type of child health-related research, including basic, clinical, translational, and outcomes research.

 - Warshaw Fellow Research Award: MD and MD/PhD fellows within the Emory Department of Pediatrics or in an academic department within the Emory+Children's Pediatric Institute.
 Typical applicants are late first year and early second year fellows, but any stage MD or MD/PhD fellow may apply.
 Pediatric psychology (PhD) fellows in the Emory Department of Pediatrics also are eligible to apply.

 - Buchter Resident Research Award: Medical residents within the Emory Department of Pediatrics.
 Typical applicants are second and third year residents, but any pediatric resident may apply.

 - The budget period for all projects is July 1 through June 30.

 - Fellows may request a maximum of $5,000 and residents may request a maximum of $2,500, but smaller budget requests are encouraged.

 - Previous awardees may request additional funding (in excess of their original maximum award of $5,000 or $2,500) by submitting an application in response to the subsequent year's RFA.
 Award decisions will be based on demonstrated progress in the first year of funding.

 - Applicants must propose a hypothesis driven project specifying an end product of their proposed project, such as a presentation, manuscript, grant application or other scholarly deliverable.
 The end product must be completed by the end of the training program period and reported in the online grants management system.

 - The principal investigator must respond in a timely manner to all requests for project updates.

-- The principal investigator must submit the project for presentation at Department Resident/Fellowship Research Day activities.
+- The principal investigator must submit the project for presentation at department Resident/Fellow Research Day activities, and submit an abstract on the project to the Annual Southeastern Pediatric Research Conference.

 - Applications are reviewed and selected based on the NIH grant application scoring system.